-The he talks about “state incubators” and “gravid [pregnant] bottles” (producing bottle babies or what we eventually call test-tube babies, or maybe we can call them “incuba-tots”), which produce the population that the world “requires” as if the world thinks as a collective all-knowing entity–like a fake AI or H. G. Wells’ World Brain [Ref: H. G. Wells & other formulations of this]–that decides how many is too many.
-It’s just a genocidal and imperial attitude of domination dressing its hocus-pocus culling decisions as “science.”
-[Ref.
-Malthus quote]
+The he talks about “state incubators” and “gravid [pregnant] bottles” (producing bottle babies or what we eventually call test-tube babies, or maybe we can call them incuba-tots), which produce the population that the world “requires” as if the world thinks as a collective all-knowing entity–like a fake AI or H. G. Wells’s “World Brain” –that decides how many is too many.
+It’s just a genocidal and imperial attitude of domination dressing up its culling decisions in scientific/technological garb.

 The family system will disappear; society, sapped at its very base, will have to find new foundations; and Eros

 Eros . . .will flit like a gay butterfly from flower to flower . . .
 [6.]

 Chapter 8: Mary decides on Denis because he seems “safer.”